Introduction

 Networking Controllers

 When the term 'Networked Controllers' is used, it means two Controllers of any type that are connected with a LAN cable.
 There is no special configuration needed for Controllers to be networked together.
-However, networked controllers must NOT have the same LAN Adapter IP.
+However, networked controllers must NOT have the same LAN IP.

 When Pro or Pro2 controllers are networked, any Gun Starts, Markers, or tag data collected by one controller will be passed to and stored on the other Pro.